mananbatraog/ARGUS/README.md

 ## Overview

-This project is an attempt to recreate the feel of a traditional operating system inside the browser.
+This project is an attempt to recreate the feel of a futuristic operating system inside the browser.
 It includes a desktop interface, window handling, and basic app-like behavior, all implemented using core web technologies.

 ---